-The information contained in this educational visits form is correct and accur ate.
-I unde rstand that any changes to the information stated must be discussed and agreed with the educational visits coordinator before the visit may take place.
-Group leader full name: Signed: Date: I confirm that this visit has be een planned with my approval and that the charg es involved comply with the requirements of the College' s Charging Policy.
-Principal name: Signed: Date: I confirm that this visit has be een planned with my approval and that the charg es involved comply with the requirements of the College' s Policy.
-Board of Director's name: Signed: Date: To be completed by the Educational Visits Coordinator.
-To the group leader: on and am satisfied with all aspects including the p olanning, or ganisation and staffing of this visit.
+The information contained in this educational visits form is correct and accurate.
+I understand that any changes to

+the information stated must be discussed and agreed with the educational visits coordinator before the visit may

+take place.

+Group leader full name:

+Signed: Date:

+I confirm that this visit has be een planned with my approval and that the charges involved comply with the

+requirements of the College s Charging Policy.

+Principal name:

+Signed: Date:

+I confirm that this visit has be een planned with my approval and that the charges involved comply with the

+requirements of the College' requirements of the College's Policy.

+Board of Director's name:

+Signed: Date:

+To be completed by the Educational Visits Coordinator.

+To the group leader:

+I have checked this application and am satisfied with all aspects including the planning, organisation and staffing of this visit.
 Approval is given.

-Any substantial changes regarding this visit must be discussed and agreed, in writing, with me as soon as possible. · Please ensure that I have any amendments to these details, including a final list of group members, details on parental consent and an itinerary before the party leaves.
-Your report and evaluation of the visit including details of any incidents should be with me as soon as possible but no later than 14 days after the party returns but no later than 14 day saiter the party returns Educational Visits Coordin nator full name: Mr Tim Naylor Signed: Date:
+- + Any substantial changes regarding this visit must be discussed and agreed, in writing, with me as soon as possible. - + Please ensure that I have any amendments to these details, including a final list of group members, details on parental consent and an itinerary before the party leaves. - + Your report and evaluation of the visit including details of any incidents should be with me as soon as possible but no later than 14 days after the party returns

+Educational Visits Coordin nator full name: Mr Tim Naylor Signed: Date: